-A new career in fashion tech: Kristýna’s UX journey
+A new career in fashion tech: Kristýna’s product design journey

 Kristýna was happy with her fashion design career except for one thing: the software systems she used could be improved.
-This set her off on a journey to learn UX and transition to a career in fashion tech.
+This set her off on a journey to learn UX and UI design and transition to a career in fashion tech.
 Here’s how she made it happen.

 Kristýna’s career switch from to fashion tech - blog header by the UX Design Institute